Opt-in E-mail Lists

 The biggest question in many organizations’ minds is, “should we outsource our email list hosting or do it internally?”

 Generally the answer is to outsource.
 Email list technology is pretty complex and it’s evolving rapidly.
 Unless you want to set up an entire department and hire expensive experts to handle it, it’s not worth doing it yourself.
 You’ll risk missing out on new innovations and probably get slower turn-around time to boot.

 Your next question will be if you should use one of the free list hosting services such as eGroups.com or Topica.com or if you should use one you have to pay for.
 The rule of thumb is, although many of these free services are remarkably good, if you expect to have more than 1,000 names sign up you should probably move to a for-fee service.

 Unfortunately most of the for-fee services (such as Message Media) are really aimed at organizations that mail millions of emails a month.
 You have to guarantee huge mailings just to hit their minimums.
 So, it’s harder for an organization with 1,001-100,000 names to find a really good email list-hosting provider.
 They exist, often as subcontractors to the huge mailing houses, but you have to look hard to find them.
-Two you might try are Bethesda List Center, Inc. (http://www.bethesda-list.com) and SparkLIST (http://SparkLIST.com.)
+Two you might try at Bethesda List Center, Inc. (https://www.bethesda-list.com) and SparkLIST (http://SparkLIST.com.)